CircleCI-Archived/Orb-Policies/Language Orb Standardization.md

 # Language Orb Standardization

-This document serves to define the standard schema/design for all language based orbs.
+This document serves to define the standard schema/design for all language-based orbs.

 **Prerequisites**